What Are Benzodiazepine?

 - Coordination loss

-As sedative hypnotics, Benzodiazepines work on the central nervous system.
+As sedative-hypnotics, benzodiazepines work on the central nervous system.
 The drug slows down brain activity while producing relaxation.
 After an extended term of usage, it doesn’t take much for the body to depend on the drug.
 Usually, when doctors notice drug abuse signs, they stop giving prescriptions.
 Most people that develop dependence, continue buying the drug while paying the street value for it.
 When stopping abruptly withdrawal symptoms begin to occur, in worst scenarios resulting in seizures.

-What are the Withdrawl Symptoms and Risks?
+Benzodiazepine Withdrawal Symptoms and Risks?

 - Anxiety and tension